 On the other hand, a person with a martyr complex will often go out of their way to take on extra tasks for other people, even if they don’t want to.
 They sacrifice themselves for others yet often feel resentful after the fact.

-No coping mechanisms.
-People who have a victim mentality have usually suffered through trauma or hard times, but haven’t developed a proper way to cope.
-As a result, they develop a negative view of life.
-Because they don’t think anything is their fault, they have little or no sense of responsibility for their life.
+Unhealthy coping mechanisms.
+People who have a victim mentality have often suffered through trauma or hard times, but haven’t developed a healthier way to cope.
+As a result, they develop a negative view of life, where they feel that they don't have any control over what happens to them.
+Because they don’t think anything is their fault, they have little or no sense of responsibility for their lives.
 It just happens to them.

 If someone tries to help or offer solutions, they’re often prepared with a list of reasons why that will not work.
 People who try to help are often left frustrated and confused.